The Land Institute: History

-The Land Institute promotes "natural systems agriculture" through plant breeding.
+The Land Institute leads a global movement to transform agriculture and secure a sustainable future by developing perennial crops and systems that work with nature to feed humanity and repair the environment.
+It promotes "natural systems agriculture" through plant breeding.
 Using selective breeding and other techniques, they are working to domesticate wild perennials.
 The organization's concept of developing perennial crops is modeled after the ecological design of prairies, which are known for their soil quality, deep root systems, and self-sufficiency.
 In an interview, Wes Jackson called the concept "an inversion of industrial agriculture."
 Perennial polyculture systems may have a variety of benefits over conventional annual monocultures such as increased biodiversity, reduced soil erosion, and reduced inputs of irrigation, fossil fuels, fertilizers, and pesticides.
 Perennial crops also show promise in root-based carbon sequestration.
 The organization's achievement of productive and genetically stable perennial crop plants for use by farmers is expected to take several decades.
-Critics note the future economic challenge in profitably harvesting perennial polyculture.
+Critics note the future economic challenge in profitably of perennial polyculture.

 Since 1979, The Land Institute has annually hosted its Prairie Festival, which includes lectures, art displays, tours, and music performances.